Jointly Seeded Research Teams

 RTI’s expertise in bioinformatics, data science, geospatial analysis and strong QA/QC protocols combined with UNC’s field and laboratory microbiological expertise, biobanks and environmental health capabilities made this tool a model for high-quality AMR data visualization, management and decision support.
 Target users include state- and national-level agencies responsible for public health, water, agriculture and land use.

-Toxicity of Complex Aerosols from Wood Burning Cook Stoves (TOCS) [active]
+Toxicity of Complex Aerosols from Wood Burning Cook Stoves (TOCS) [closed]

-The proposed study will provide the data needed to better understand the scientific drivers of health impacts from cookstove emissions, thereby laying the foundation to inform field studies that will drive intervention and policy changes.
-The use of the portable, more sensitive and realistic air-liquid interface method enables studying true biological and chemical impacts.
+The proposed study provided the data needed to better understand the scientific drivers of health impacts from cookstove emissions, thereby laying the foundation to inform field studies to drive intervention and policy changes.
+The use of the portable, more sensitive and realistic air-liquid interface method that was used enabled studying true biological and chemical impacts.
 We expect this method to become the standard for fieldwork in the study of biomass burning emissions, and possibly in all measurements pertaining to airborne pollutants.
 Incorporating the compounds identified in this study into air quality models will improve model formulations to predict the location and abundance of the compounds of greatest health impact.
 Together, the findings will reduce uncertainties in air quality predictions and estimated health impacts that can then guide policies and global intervention methods.

 Awards